ioannisa92/Nanopore_modification_inference/README.md

 ## Introduction
 We develop a model that associates chemical information on nanopore kmer models with their mean pA value.
-We showcase that the model can chemical information in specific contexs which can be transferred to identify _de_novo_ kmer modifications.
+We showcase that the model can learn chemical information in specific contexts which can be transferred to identify _de_novo_ kmer modifications.
 Our model is implemented with keras.

 ## Installation
 Our model runs with python3.
 We recommend to use a recent version of python3 (eg. python>=3.6).